 - Since this mode sets the color tone to make food look vivid, human subjects may be shot in an unsuitable skin tone. - If you use flash, the [Color tone] setting will switch to the standard setting.

 Shooting Candlelight Portraits

+When shooting a human subject in candlelight, use < ♣ (Candlelight).
 The candlelight color tones will be retained in the photo.